Reading

 As we believe that reading is key to all learning, the impact of our reading curriculum goes beyond the result of statutory assessments.
 Children have the opportunity to enter the wide and varied magical worlds that reading opens up to them.
 As they develop their own interest in books, a deep love of literature across a range of genres cultures and styles is enhanced.

-Through the teaching of systematic phonics and reading enquiry, our aim is for children to become fluent and confident readers who can apply their knowledge and experience to a range of texts through the Key Stage 2 curriculum.
+Through the teaching of systematic phonics and text-based reading, our aim is for children to become fluent and confident readers who can apply their knowledge and experience to a range of texts through the Key Stage 2 curriculum.

 As a Year 6 reader, transitioning into secondary school, we aspire that children are fluent, confident and able readers, who can access a range of texts for pleasure and enjoyment, as well as use their reading skills to unlock learning and all areas of the curriculum.